XD184/xuedong.github.io/_pages/about.md

     </div>

     <div style="margin-top: 8px;">
     We present a new approach for generating ultrashort pulses and optical frequency combs in normal-dispersion resonators.
-These chirped solitons have ability to remain stable under strong dissipation and support higher pulse energies makes them attractive for practical telecommunication systems.
-This technique could enable simpler, robust comb sources for wavelength-division multiplexing, high-capacity telecommunication systems.
+These chirped solitons have ability to remain stable under strong dissipation and support higher pulse energies.

     </div>